verybigdata/verybigdata.github.io/_posts/2017-05-01-uk-general-election-2017-powered-by-python.md

 df_cons.leave = [float(_.split('%')[0]) for _ in df_cons.leave]
 ```

 Finally, unifying constituency names by turning then to lower case and removing special characters.
-It's also important to notice that region names slightly diffrent from general election results.
-In the second data set region named as south west england instead of south west, we should also unify them too.
+It's also important to notice that region names slightly different from general election results.
+In the second data set region named as south west England instead of south west, we should also unify them too.

 ```python